Lab-Frauscher/Spike-Gamma/README.md

 4. Utilize these boundaries to extract a 2000 ms segment filtered between [30 100] Hz, and determine if there is preceding gamma activity before the spike. (compute_gamma.m)
 5. For each spike, generate a 3-element array consisting of the maximum gamma power, the corresponding gamma frequency, and the duration of the gamma activity in milliseconds.
 If no gamma activity is detected, the array returns [0, 0, 0].
 6. Repeat steps 3-5 for each spike, and calculate the spike-gamma location and event rates.
+7. A detailed example of the above steps are provided in test_script.m.

 An example of the spike-gamma is given below: